See by:open filter

 Harry has represented a coalition of major U.S. oil companies in antidumping and countervailing duty litigation.
 As a related matter, he pursues policy issues with congressional and executive branch officials and advises on international trade rules (e.g., GATT, WTO agreements and NAFTA).

 Chambers Global recognizes Harry as a leader in the field of international trade law and has recognized him with special distinctions regarding the Foreign Corrupt Practices Act and export controls.
 He is also recognized by Chambers USA in the CFIUS Experts category.
 Clients note that Harry provides "on-point and assertive responses" and is "constantly thinking in business terms."

-Spencer Cohen is a managing associate in the New York office and a member of the Mergers & Acquisitions and Private Equity Group.
+Spencer Cohen is a senior associate in the New York office and a member of the Mergers & Acquisitions and Private Equity Group.